mozilla/fxa/features/FxA-83-sign-in-confirmation-email/README.md

 - [ ] Modify the `/recovery_email/resend_status` endpoint
   to also return `"verified":false` if tokens are unverified.
+- [ ] Tests.

 ### fxa-auth-db-mysql

-- [ ] Create `tokenVerifications` table
-  and associated stored procedures.
+- [x] Create `tokenVerifications` table and associated stored procedures.
-- [ ] Update token-creation endpoints and stored procedures
-  to also insert into `tokenVerifications` as part of the same transaction.
+- [x] Update token-creation endpoints and stored procedures to also insert into `tokenVerifications` as part of the same transaction.
-- [ ] Update token-deletion endpoints and stored procedures
-  to also delete from `tokenVerifications` as part of the same transaction.
+- [x] Update token-deletion endpoints and stored procedures to also delete from `tokenVerifications` as part of the same transaction.
-- [ ] Add `/token/:id/verify` endpoint and stored procedure
-  for verifying tokens.
+- [x] Add `/token/:id/verify` endpoint and stored procedure for verifying tokens.
-- [ ] Add endpoints and stored procedures
-  that return tokens joined to its `tokenVerified` state.
+- [x] Add endpoints and stored procedures that return tokens joined to their `tokenVerified` state.
+- [x] Tests.

 ### fxa-auth-mailer

-- [ ] Add confirmation email templates and methods
+- [x] Add confirmation email templates and methods

 ## Mock-ups